If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 4. Compare interest rates and fees: Assess the total cost of the loan, including interest rates, fees, and any potential penalties.
 Carefully analyze the financial impact of the loan to ensure it is a viable option for your business.

 5. Read the fine print: Before signing any loan agreement, thoroughly review all terms and conditions.
-Pay close attention to repayment schedules, prepayment penalties, and any other clauses that may impact your business.
+Pay close attention to repayment schedules, prepayment penalties, and other clauses that may impact your business.

 6. Consult with professionals: If you are unsure about certain aspects of the loan, seek advice from financial advisors, accountants, or legal professionals.
 Their expertise can help you understand the implications and make sound decisions.